bcharlier/HMMA238/Python-modules/Readme.md

-# Packaging a Python module
+# Packaging a `python` module

-A [python module](https://docs.python.org/3/tutorial/modules.html) is a set of python functions and statements that can be loaded.
+A [python module](https://docs.python.org/3/tutorial/modules.html) is a set of `python` functions and statements that can be loaded.

 ## References